howardsolutions/http-server-ts/README.md

 - If something breaks, you can run one of the "down" migrations to REVERT the database TO a previous state.
 "Down" migrations are also used if you need to RESET a local testing database to a KNOWN state.

+# Authentication With Passwords

+Authentication is the process of verifying who a user is.
+If you don't have a secure authentication system, your back-end systems will be open to attack!

+Imagine if I could make an HTTP request to the YouTube API and upload a video to your channel.
+YouTube's authentication system prevents this from happening by verifying that I am who I say I am.

+## Passwords
+Passwords are a common way to authenticate users.
+You know how they work: When a user signs up for a new account, they choose a password.
+When they log in, they enter their password again.
+The server will then compare the password they entered with the password that was stored in the database.

+There are 2 really important things to consider when storing passwords:

+Storing passwords in plain text is awful.
+If someone gets access to your database, they will be able to see all of your users' passwords.
+If you store passwords in plain text, you are giving away your users' passwords to anyone who gets access to your database.

+Password strength matters.
+If you allow users to choose weak passwords, they will be more likely to reuse the same password on other websites.
+If someone gets access to your database, they will be able to log in to your users' other accounts.
+We won't be writing code to validate password strength in this course, but you get the idea: you can enforce rules in your HTTP handlers to make sure passwords are of a certain length and complexity

+## Hashing
+On the other hand, we will be writing code to store passwords in a way that prevents them from being read by anyone who gets access to your database.
+This is called hashing.
+Hashing is a one-way function.
+It takes a string as input and produces a string as output.
+The output string is called a hash.